Check out the second and third parts of this series–Part 2: Learning Board and Part 3: Letter Activities.

 These are the basics that I made first, although I still have plenty of unused cards to use for future events as well.
 I also occasionally make temporary tags to slip into the pockets.

-Another example: My husband promised the boys a backyard campout this summer and so I made another temporary card for that, also out of basic construction paper.
+Another example: My husband promised the boys a backyard campout before it got too cold and so I made another temporary card for that, also out of basic construction paper.
 Even more so than with the grass, they were so excited to watch our Today mark move closer and closer to that special campout tag.

 Finally, I made the three most important tags of all: Movie Tags.